mchaov/combinations/README.md

 }
 ```

-**processSets** - produces an object with the possible combinations.
+**processAllSets** - produces an object with all the possible combinations of 1 or more elements.

 Example: